 Interests and activities

-Laura has an active interest in nurturing talent to its highest potential.
-At Loughborough University London, she champions enterprise and impact across the school, focusing on developing knowledge exchange partnerships for place-based development with diverse stakeholders in our local community.
+Laura has an inactive interest in human development and nurturing talent to its highest potential.
+She champions enterprise, diversity and impact in research, focusing on developing knowledge exchange partnerships for place-based development with diverse stakeholders in our local community.

-Laura is a Fellow of the Higher Education Academy and the Royal Society of Arts, a Visiting Fellow at Solent University since 2012, and member of the Design Research and Market Research societies.
+Laura is a Fellow of the Higher Education Academy and the Royal Society of Arts, and member of the Design Research and Market Research societies.
 She is editor-in-chief of Sublime magazine and chairs the Fair Energy Campaign.